Model Suit Gunpla Builders Beginning G: Original units

-Appears in the manga version.
+Appears only in the manga version.
 The Beginning's head antenna has been replaced with a Strong Beam Horn made from clear plastic.
 It is usually stored behind the shield.
 By accelerating with the vernier added to the backpack, the Beam Horn can also become a beam shield that envelops the unit.
 The special move of Beginning Musou Second Form is the Lightning Power Beetle, which charges while in beam shield mode.